eternagame/workspace-helpers/README.md

 When upgrading `nx`, there may be changes to the repository that should be made when updating.
 Normally, this is handled via Nx migrations, but because we have a different repository layout than they expect, the automated migrations may not work properly.
-This also applies to repositories bootstrapped to use our repository layout, so `@eternagame/nx` pins the nx version being used as a peer dependency and exposes its own migrations that repositories using it can run.
-When upgrading `nx` in this repository, be sure to check the following locations for changes we may need to include in `@eternagame/nx` as either migrations or configuration changes:
+This also applies to repositories bootstrapped to use our repository layout, so `@eternagame/nx` exposes them as its own migrations that repositories using it can run (ensuring its peer dependency of `nx` properly reflects the minimum required version for it to be correct, and allowing up to the next major version at which point the newer nx version may no longer be compatible without the migrations applied).
+When upgrading `nx` in this repository, be sure to check the following locations for changes we may need to include in `@eternagame/nx` as either migrations or configuration
+changes:

 - https://github.com/nrwl/nx/tree/master/packages/nx/presets
 - https://github.com/nrwl/nx/tree/master/packages/nx/src/migrations